Constants of motion and fundamental frequencies for elliptic orbits at fourth post-Newtonian order: Application: gauge-invariant expressions for the 3PN fluxes

 Finally, one can take the circular limit of Eq.~\eqref{eq:fluxes_inTermsOf_x_iota} using the expression for $\iota^\text{circ}(x)$ that was obtained in Eq.~\eqref{seq:iota_circ_inTermsOf_x}.
 This operation requires Taylor-expanding the enhancement functions, so the values of the enhancement functions and their derivatives are needed for $e=0$; these which can be read off Eq.~(B7) of~Ref.~\cite{Ebersold:2019kdc}.
 The value of $\lambda_0(0)$ and $\lambda_0'(0)$ are also needed, and can be read off Eq.~\eqref{eq:lambda_0_expansion}.
 I recover the usual expression for the 3PN circular energy flux $\langle \mathcal{F}^\text{circ} \rangle$, compare for example against Eq.~(4) of Ref.~\cite{Blanchet:2023bwj}.
 I have also checked that the circular angular momentum flux thus obtained is related the circular energy flux by the usual relation $\langle \mathcal{G}^\text{circ} \rangle = \langle \mathcal{F}^\text{circ} \rangle / \omega$ at the required order.

 As a closing remark, note that I have ignored in this section the possible contribution of Schott terms, namely the difference between conservative and binding energies and angular momenta~\cite{Trestini:2025nzr}.
-This is licit because, after orbit-averaging, the Schott terms contribute only in the 4PN relations between $(x,\iota)$ and $(\varepsilon,j)$, whereas only the 3PN relations were used here.
+This is licit because, after orbit-averaging, the Schott terms contribute only in the 4PN relations between $(x,\iota)$ and $(\varepsilon,j)$ [e.g., as a term $\propto \nu x^5$ in $\varepsilon(x,\iota)$], whereas only the 3PN relations were used here.
 This is true even though the 3PN relations between $j$ and $\iota$ carries information about the 4PN equations of motion.